 Due to the location of the sweating and the symptoms of the body, the following are common causes seen in the clinic:

-i) Extra or excessive heat in the digestive system (the Stomach & Large Intestine):
+i) Excessive Heat in the digestive system (the Stomach & Large Intestine):

-When children have excessive heat in the Stomach or Large Intestine, the heat will follow the channels and flow up to the head and the nose, forcing sweating in this area.
+When children have excessive heat in the Stomach or Large Intestine, the heat will follow the channels and flow up to the head and the nose, causing sweating in this area.

 ii) Weakness in the Kidneys (especially Kidney Yin):